omarsaouri/youtube-automation-app/README.md

 # YouTube Automation App

 This Node.js application automates the process of creating and uploading YouTube videos with Moroccan Arabic (Darija) content.
-It generates stories, converts them to speech, creates thumbnails, and uploads the final video to YouTube.
+It generates stories, converts them to speech, creates thumbnails, generates subtitles, and uploads the final video to YouTube.

 ## Features

 - Story generation in Moroccan Arabic using OpenAI
-- Text-to-speech conversion using Amazon Polly
+- Text-to-speech conversion using Azure Speech Services
 - Thumbnail generation with text overlay
+- **Automatic subtitle generation in SRT format**
-- Video creation using ffmpeg
+- Video creation using ffmpeg with subtitle overlay
 - Automatic YouTube upload with metadata

 ## Prerequisites